Commute to NYC by Ferry in These Waterfront Suburbs

 Many commuters from across the NJ suburbs take trains into Hoboken and hop on the ferry for the most direct commute to their offices.
 The ferry provides another option, in addition to bus or path services.

 #5.
-Glen Cove, NY
+Glen Cove, New York

 While the Glen Cove ferry isn’t quite up and running yet, it seems to be coming soon.
 Tested during the Long Island Railroad repairs in summer 2019, locals anticipate this ferry route will eventually launch for good, shuttling people between Glen Cove and both West 39th Street and Pier 11, Monday through Friday.
+Tickets can be purchased at any NYC ferry landing, making it convenient for travelers.

 The terminal sits right on the Glen Cove Marina close to Garvies Point Brewery — a great spot to grab a drink after an evening commute.
 The terminal also includes ample parking, with nearby street parking surrounding the new residential buildings and parks.
+Waterfront parks and piers in Brooklyn offer picturesque views of Staten Island, facilitating activities such as fishing and picnicking.

 This is just a piece of Glen Cove’s resurgence — and it’s definitely one to keep an eye on.